hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/modifiers.rst

       the brighter the source color is.
    Offset
       Shifts color values after applying Slope by adding the Offset :math:`o` to them.
-Note that the selected value shown in the UI will be subtracted by 1, so the default value of 1 means effectively no offset is applied.
+Note that the selected value shown in the UI will be reduced by 1, so the default value of 1 means effectively no offset is applied.
    Power
-      Over-all exponent :math:`p`, which mainly adjusts the midtones.
+      Overall exponent :math:`p`, which mainly adjusts the midtones.

 .. index:: Video Sequencer Modifiers; Curves Modifier